-Looking for Inspire Brands stock?
-If you didn't already know, they're a multi-brand restaurant company.
+If you didn’t already know, they’re a multi-brand restaurant company.
 Which means they have many (successful!) brands under their umbrella.
+They are currently a privately held company owned by Roark Capital Group and don’t have a stock symbol to trade.

 Inspire Brands was founded in 2018 out of Sandy Springs, Georgia.
 As a result, it’s a relatively new company in terms of operations.
 In fact, it’s quite impressive how many brands they’ve managed to acquire.